chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 applied, then fail2ban.

-Since fail2ban was applied previously, it will not actually take any action on the node (unless there’s a new package version!).
+Since fail2ban was applied previously, it will not actually take any action on the node (unless there's a new package version!).

 # Creating Cookbooks